PythonUser-ux/fem-dklt-toggle/notes.md

 Mozilla Firefox: -moz-<br>
 Microsoft Edge: -ms-<br><br>

-use *npm audit* to check for security vulnerabilities among the packages and *npm audit fix* to fix them unsless a manual review is needed.
+use *npm audit* to check for security vulnerabilities among the packages and *npm audit fix* to fix them unless a manual review is needed.